nickmyers998/nickmyers998/README.md

 I have worked with these languages in a variety of contexts, including microcontroller programming, serial communication, control system simulation, MySQL database applications, data analysis, scripting, web scraping, and optimization.

+This page includes projects which focused on specific applications of engineering and computer science software, of which I have gained hands-on experience and are listed here:

+  NI MultiSim, MATLAB, Simulink, EAGLE, MPLABX, SolidWorks, Code Composer Studio, and Visual Studio Code

 I am always interested in speaking with employment recruiters!
 The fields which I am most interested in are firmware engineering, embedded systems engineering, digital and analog circuit design, software engineering, and controls engineering.